eliasdemnati/instagram-story-scraping/README.md

 }
 ```

 Where `requestUrl` is the URL of the story.
+Then you can either save the URL directly, or download the file.
+I obviously suggest you to download the file, because the link will eventually expires.

 ### Feel free to use this project as you want.